 Storage Capacity and Prices

-A big reason why HDDs survive today is their high storage capacity, and it ties in directly with the pricing.
-Namely, HDDs come at a much lower price per gigabyte than SSDs.
+A big reason why HDDs survive today is their high storage capacity, which ties in directly with the pricing.
+HDDs come at a much lower price per gigabyte than SSDs.

-For example, you can get a decent 1 TB hard drive for just 40 dollars and some change.
-Meanwhile, you won’t find a reliable 1 TB SSD for under $150, while the faster, higher-quality models can go even over $400.
+For example, you can get a decent 1 TB hard drive for just around 40$.
+Meanwhile, you won’t find a reliable 1 TB SSD for under 150$, and the faster, higher-quality models can go even over 400$.

 Conclusion – Is An SSD Worth It?

-So, all in all, it comes down to answering the following question: are you willing to sacrifice storage capacity for faster loading times?
+All in all, it comes down to one question: are you willing to sacrifice storage capacity for faster loading times?

-Whatever your answer, we wouldn’t advise going solely with an SSD if you own a desktop PC.
-Many people use an SSD as a system drive while also using a regular HDD for storage.
+Whatever your answer, we wouldn’t advise using an SSD solely if you own a desktop PC.
+Many people use an SSD as a system drive, while also using a regular HDD for storage.
 True, SSDs are cheaper than they have ever been, but combining an SSD and an HDD is the most effective way to balance performance, capacity, and cost.

-On the other hand, if you have a gaming laptop instead of a desktop and a spacious SSD is too pricey, consider SSHDs as well.
-These are hybrid drives that combine a small portion of NAND memory with a regular hard disk, thus offering a decent performance boost over regular HDDs.
-They are still nowhere near SSD speeds, unfortunately.
+On the other hand, if you have a gaming laptop instead of a desktop, and a spacious SSD is too pricey, consider SSHDs as well.
+These are hybrid drives that combine a small portion of NAND memory with a regular hard disk, offering a decent performance boost over standard HDDs.
+Unfortunately, they are still nowhere near SSD speeds.